-Not that many years ago, if someone asked, “When is crab season in Maine?” the answer might well have been a roll of the eyes or even a laugh.
+Not many years ago, if someone asked, “When is crab season in Maine?” the answer might have been a roll of the eyes or even a laugh.
 The crab fishery in Maine was pretty much non-existent.
 Long considered a nuisance species, crabs were simply a bycatch pulled up in trap nets while trawling or caught in lobster traps where they entered to eat the bait set for lobster.
 Though some crabs were sold to offset fuel costs and other expenses, they were just as likely tossed back overboard or used as bait in lobster traps.

 As a bycatch, historically, there was no crab season to speak of.
 With the prevalence of lobster, demand for crab was low, and they could be caught incidentally or by choice year-round.
 In short, the season for crabs was always open.
 Nothing has changed except for demand.
 Today, in Maine, crabs can be harvested throughout the year.

 There is, however, a seasonality to the catch and haul that shifts moderately as the year progresses.
-The peak crab season runs from September to November, when the crabs have the most meat.
-Low season is from January to May.
-As demand for Maine crabmeat has expanded, lobster and other fisheries now harvest crabs to provide an additional revenue stream.
+The peak crab season runs from September to November when the crabs have the most meat.
+The low season is from January to May.
+As demand for Maine crabmeat has expanded, lobster and other fisheries harvest crabs to provide an additional revenue stream.
 Recreational harvesting is also permitted.
 Though some localities have limited or are closed off for crabbing, other communities still offer non-commercial lobster and crab licenses for purchase.

 There are three species of crabs native to Maine waters—the Jonah crab, the rock or sand crab, nicknamed peekytoe down east, and the red crab.
 An invasive species, the green crab, is also found in Maine waters.
-The overwhelming majority of crab meat sold in fish markets and grocery stores consists of rock crabs and Jonah crabs.
+The overwhelming majority of crab meat sold in fish markets and grocery stores consists of rock and Jonah crabs.

 Red crabs, found at depths of 1,000 to 2,000 feet, inhabit the waters of the continental shelf and slope off the Atlantic coast.
 The market for them is similar; though the demand is not as great in Maine, the crab meat is picked and packaged for wholesalers and restaurants.